 Once the basis of the film is settled, it goes to the story department where things are heavily edited and re-edited.
 LOU is 100% animated by hand, something you don’t necessarily see a lot anymore.
 In 2016, the short moved into the layout phase, then into the color script phase and onwards to music.
 We watched a short example of how the music was done in circle style, where each instrument played one night from a field of musicians in a big circle.
 It results in a unique sound experience!
 In 2016, the film was completed and now you get to see this short that we thoroughly enjoyed.
 Seeing LOU come to life and the bully get a brief schooling on behavior is something everyone will enjoy.

-Cruz Ramirez, voiced by Cristela Alonzo of comedy fame, is a new addition to the Cars story line.
+Cruz Ramirez, voiced by Cristela Alonzo of comedy fame, is a new addition to the Piston Cup racing stories.
 Cruz is a professional race car trainer with a penchant for routine and use of the technology made available by Sterling, one of Lightning McQueen’s biggest fans.
 Without giving away anything from the movie, things don’t go as planned.
 These new challenges and hurdles and the relationship between Cruz and Lightning make up a large part of the rest of the movie and they are make up a lot of the reason behind why so much of the cast was excited to take part in Cars 3.

 Cristela Alonzo’s childhood was one of love amidst the fight to survive in a poor family living in a border town of Texas.
 This upbringing enabled her to relate to the character she played, and helped her to see the main message of the storyline: don’t ever let anyone tell you what you can or can’t do, including yourself.
 We all face challenges, and it doesn’t matter whether we’re male or female, car or human, but we can surmount our challenges and accomplish what we choose.